Sharon Kinne: Third trial in the death of James Kinne (1964)

-Death of Francisco Paredes Ordoñez
+Killing of Francisco Paredes Ordoñez

-A fourth trial was scheduled for October 1964; however, in September, Sharon, still free on her $25,000 bond, traveled to Mexico with an alleged lover, Francis Samuel Pugliese, leaving her children with James's father and traveling as Pugliese's wife under the name "Jeanette Pugliese".
+A fourth trial was scheduled for October 1964; however, in September, Sharon, still free on her $25,000 bond, traveled to Mexico with an alleged lover, Francis Samuel Pugliese, leaving her children with James's father and traveling as Pugliese's wife under the name "Jeanette Pugliese."
 The couple later said that they had gone to Mexico to get married.
 Under the legal terms of her bail, Sharon was permitted to leave the country, but her contract with the company that posted her bond prohibited her from leaving Missouri without written permission from the company's agents.

 After crossing the border, Sharon and Pugliese registered at a local hotel, Hotel Gin, again as husband and wife.
 Sharon, saying that she felt unsafe in the foreign country, bought a pistol—which meant that the couple now possessed multiple guns, having brought one or two with them from the U.S.

-On the night of September 18, 1964, Sharon left the hotel without Pugliese, either to acquire money because the couple was running low or to get medicine she required.
-She encountered Francisco Parades Ordoñez, a Mexican-born American citizen, at a bar and accompanied him back to his room in Hotel La Vada.
-According to Sharon's account, she went with Ordoñez to see photographs he offered to show her, but he soon began to make sexual advances toward her and she was forced to fire her gun at him in an attempt to protect herself.
+On the night of September 18, Sharon left the hotel without Pugliese, either to acquire money because the couple was running low or to get medicine she required.
+She encountered Francisco Paredes Ordoñez, a Mexican-born American citizen, at a bar and accompanied him back to his room in Hotel La Vada.
+According to her account, Sharon went with Ordoñez to see photographs he offered to show her, but he soon began to make sexual advances toward her and she was forced to fire her gun at him in an attempt to protect herself.

 Sharon maintained later that she had had no intention of harming or killing Ordoñez, and had intended only to frighten him, but her bullets struck him in the chest and killed him.
 Responding to the sound of gunfire, hotel employee Enrique Martinez Rueda entered the room.
 Sharon fired again and hit Rueda in the shoulder.
 Wounded, Rueda fled the room, locking Sharon inside, and called the police.

 Police, rejecting Sharon's story, theorized that she had gone out that evening intending robbery, and had chosen Ordoñez as her victim.
 When he resisted her orders to give her his money, police believed, Sharon had shot him.